Lachlan-Mayne/english-notes/pete r/English.md

 - "We accept the reality of the world at which we are presented" - Christof
 - "Seahaven is the way the world should be" - Christof to Sylvia in interview
 - Christof is arguing that Truman is living in a world he wants to be in
+- Even though Truman was real, Christof was manipulating things to a point where it appears fake

 ### **Characters:**